 McInnes Cooper prides itself on its CSR and diversity programs.
 These programs are not mere “side projects”.
 Rather, collective responsibility and diversity and inclusion are part of the core fabric of all of the firm’s operations.
 Students have the opportunity to take part in CSR and diversity initiatives.

 Salary and Benefits

 At McInnes Cooper, clerks are paid the same rate regardless of which office they are working in.
 Clerks are paid for a 12-month period (including in our St. John’s office where articles may be started during the second year summer position), including time spent at the Bar Admission Course and time spent studying for and taking the Bar exams.
 McInnes Cooper pays the clerks’ fees for articling and the Bar Admission Course and its related materials.
 For those asked to join McInnes Cooper as an Associate, we cover Bar admission costs and liability insurance fees.
-Other benefits for articled clerks include: start-up bonus, paid vacation, parking or bus pass, membership in the Canadian Bar Association; medical, dental and prescription drug coverage for clerks and their family; life insurance and disability insurance.
+Other benefits for articled clerks include: start-up bonus, paid vacation, parking or bus pass, membership in the Canadian Bar Association; health and dental coverage for clerks and their family; and life insurance.

 If you have any questions about our articling program, please feel free to reach out to Lynn Iding or Melissa Evans, or speak with one of our current articled clerks.
 They are our best ambassadors!